clemensg/ptxdist/doc/dev_manual.rst

    and their settings.
 Creating such a package will also create a simple template project to be used as a starting point for development.

+-  **src-meson-prog**: This kind of package is built for the target.
+   It’s intended for developments based on the *meson* buildsystem.
+   Various projects are using *meson* today and can be built with this package type.
+PTXdist will prepare it to compile sources in accordance to the target libraries and their settings.
+Creating such a package will also create a simple template project to be used as a starting point for development.

 -  **font**: This package is a helper to add X font files to the root filesystem.
 This package does not create an additional IPKG, instead it adds the font to the existing font IPKG.
 This includes the